 For example, if your desired monthly payment is about $400, you have good credit, and you want to pay the loan off in a 48- month span, the Car Loan Calculator shows you should be looking at cars for $20,000 or under.

-5 Tips for Finding the Best Auto Loan Companies
+5 Tips for Finding the Best Auto Refinance Companies

 Before committing to and auto loan you want to know as much as possible and have some helpful tips to guide you.
 Take a look at our advice guide section to get better acquainted with the industry.